openstack/neutron/doc/source/ovn/gaps.rst

 * BGP support

-  Currently ML2/OVS supports making a tenant subnet routable via BGP, and can announce host routes for both floating and fixed IP addresses.
+  Neutron-dynamic-routing supports making a tenant subnet routable via BGP, and can announce host routes for both floating and fixed IP addresses.
+These functions are not supported in OVN.

 * Baremetal provisioning with iPXE